top of page

 Gifted and Talented

-If it is identified that a child has exceptional abilities in a certain area of their development then advice will be taken from the educational lead at Gloucestershire county council, in partnership with the child’s parents.
+If it is identified that a child has exceptional abilities in a certain area of their development then advice will be taken from the educational lead at Gloucestershire County council, in partnership with the child’s parents.
 Hempsted playgroup will ensure appropriate steps are taken to extend the child's learning, to maximise their potential and develop their talents and abilities to the full.
 We will aim to provide opportunities that make learning enjoyable and enable children to develop their personalities, skills and abilities both intellectually and socially.

 Monitoring and reviewing